 He is the recipient of the prestigious Sherman Mellinkoff Award and the Excellence in Education Award by the David Geffen School of Medicine at UCLA, and the 2010 John C. Fremont Pathfinder Award.
 He is regularly listed among America's Best Doctors for Gynecology & Gynecologic Oncology.

 He is board certified by the American Board of Obstetrics and Gynecology (ABOG), and the Division of Gynecologic Oncology.
-He is a Fellow in the American College of Obstetricians and Gynecologists (FACOG) and in the American College of Surgeons (FACS).
+He is a Fellow in the American College of Obstetricians and Gynecologists (FACOG), the American College of Surgeons (FACS), and the American Society of Clinical Oncologists (FASCO).
 Dr Berek has served as an examiner for the American Board Obstetrics and Gynecology (ABOG) and for the Council on Resident Education in Obstetrics and Gynecology (CREOG).

-He is an Editor of Prolog and Précis for the American College of Obstetrics and Gynecology.
 He is the Editor in Chief of Current Problems in Obstetrics and Gynecology, ASCO Connections, and was a Senior Editor of the International Journal of Gynecologic Cancer.
-He has served on the editorial boards of the Journal of Clinical Oncology, Gynecologic Oncology, and the Journal of the Society for Gynecologic Investigation.
+He has served as an Editor of Prolog and Précis for the American College of Obstetrics and Gynecology, and on the editorial boards of the Journal of Clinical Oncology, Gynecologic Oncology, and the Journal of the Society for Gynecologic Investigation.

 Anne O. Rodriguez